nearform/angular-patterns-workshop/apps/slides/slides/service.md

 class MovieService {}
 ```

-- A common naming convention in Angular is to include `.service` before the file extension, e.g. `hello.service.ts`
+- A common naming convention in Angular is to include `.service` before the file extension, e.g. `movie.service.ts`

 </div>